authzforce/java-xacml-sdk/README.md

 Development
 -----------
-For more information on contributing to AuthZForce, see `CONTRIBUTING.md`.
+For more information on contributing to Authzforce, see `CONTRIBUTING.md`.

 FAQ
 -----------